LSBUSGP/StaticData/README.md

 With this method we use a `GameObject` in the scene to store our time data.
 Unlike other `GameObject`s it won't be destroyed when the scene changes.
 This means we can continue to access its data between scenes.
 In this case we need to make sure that the `GameObject` is in the `Start` scene but not in the other scenes.
 This also means that the other scenes will not work without being loaded after the `Start` scene.

 Also, when returning to the `Start` scene we need to make sure that the `GameObject` is not duplicated.
 We can do this by checking if the `GameObject` already exists and destroying any duplicates.
 To do this we can use a static variable pointing to the already created instance.
 This is also an example of the Singleton pattern in the GoF book.

+## ScriptableObject

+The final way I'm going to demonstrate is the recommended approach.
+That is to use a `ScriptableObject`.
+This is a Unity specific way to store data between scenes in a way that is still editable within the Unity Editor.
+To do this we need to create a new `ScriptableObject` asset and store our data in it.
+We can then access this data from any script in our game.
+Again we have to remember to reset the timer when starting a new game.